Azure-Samples/ms-identity-aspnet-daemon-webapp/README.md

 ![Build Badge](https://identitydivision.visualstudio.com/_apis/public/build/definitions/a7934fdd-dcde-4492-a406-7fad6ac00e17/33/badge)

+> For a simpler console daemon application See the following sample: [active-directory-dotnetcore-daemon-v2](https://github.com/Azure-Samples/active-directory-dotnetcore-daemon-v2)

 ## About this sample

 This sample application shows how to use the [Azure AD v2.0 endpoint](http://aka.ms/aadv2) to access the data of Microsoft business customers in a long-running, non-interactive process.
 It uses the OAuth2 client credentials grant to acquire an access token, which can be used to call the [Microsoft Graph](https://graph.microsoft.io) and access organizational data.